 Our latest update from July 2021 comes in the form of this photo of Laipangwa taken at night by Roimen the Lion Conflict and Monitoring Officer for Kope Lion.
 He has still been spending time with the five lionesses and the now larger cubs but on this occasion the females and cubs stayed out of sight.
 Roimen and his team of Ilchokuti work tirelessly in their work to keep the lions and communities safe.
 In this case a night spent sleeping in their vehicle allowed them a quick update on Laipangwa and his pride!

-We look forward to adding more updates to this page as the months come by!
 Thanks again to the Kope Lion team for all of these maps and pictures, we are honoured to be a part of your work.